tldr-pages/tldr/pages/linux/arecord.md

 > Sound recorder for ALSA soundcard driver.

-- Record a snippet in "CD" quality:
+- Record a snippet in "CD" quality (finish with Ctrl-C when done):

 `arecord -vv -f cd output.wav`